'I

 Of course - as you know -

-that it ran out of gas - and I couldn't fit another bottle on
+fact that it ran out of gas - and I couldn't fit another bottle on it.

-it.
-The condemnation was universal, that it was all my fault - and
+The condemnation was universal, that it was all my fault - and the little,

-the little, spoilt rotten, do nothing, prima donna, was the innocent
+spoilt rotten, do nothing, prima donna, was the innocent victim.

 I mean - what do Pamela